dylanpinn/FIT3003/lectures/lecture-01.md

 #### But for BI/DW

-- The purpose of the system is to help usersunderstandthe decision problem so they can make a better decision.
+- The purpose of the system is to help users understand the decision problem so they can make a better decision.
 - The information needed to make a good decision depends on the decision problem.